cfi1706/Magento2/Magento 2/Architecture Guide.md

 * Static view files.
 These theme files are returned by the server to a browser as is, without any processing, and are called the static files of a theme.

 * Dynamic view files.
 View files that are processed or executed by the server in order to provide result to the client.
 These are: .less files, templates, layouts

+### Where do themes live? {#where-do-themes-live}

+Each theme resides in a unique directory

+Two different directories:

+* /skin/frontend: contains images and CSS for a theme.

+* /app/design/frontend: contains page templates and layouts

+# Service layer

+## What is a Service layer? {#what-is-a-service-layer}

+The service layer provides a bridge between the presentation layer and the model layer of domain logic and resource-specific data.
+This is implemented using _service contracts_, which are defined using PHP interfaces.

+In general, the service layer:

+* Resides below the presentation layer and above the domain layer.

+* Contains service contracts, which define how the implementation will behave.

+* Provides an easy way to access the REST/SOAP API framework code \(which also resides above the service contracts\).
+You can bind service contracts to web service APIs in configuration files — no coding required.

+* Provides a stable API for other modules to call into.